Chapter 32 : Ain't No Sunshine

 But I didn’t stop to speak with her, because I doubted we could have anything to say.
 I held her gaze until my friends and I rounded the corner, and more than verbally getting one up on Vanessa, I felt the look of understanding that passed between us was the turning point when our fighting stopped.
 We had shared feelings of fear through that glance.
 Somewhere deep inside, both of us were on the same side.
-The side that was afraid of the Death Eaters.
+The side that was terrified of the Death Eaters.

 Mandy and I couldn’t leave the common room at night anymore, as the idea had rather lost its appeal after our most recent venture.
 We reserved all our explorations of the castle for daylight hours, and had little to distract us from late night homework.